Bort-Millipede/PocketCHIP_hcx/README.md

 ### Linux Kernel Version

 These instructions assume that Linux kernel version `4.4.13-ntc-mlc` is in use on the PocketCHIP device.
-Unfortunately, the Linux operating system on PocketCHIP does not appear to support force-loading kernel modules compiled for kernel modules not matching the running kernel version.
+Unfortunately, the Linux operating system on PocketCHIP does not support force-loading kernel modules (in this case: the wireless adapter module) compiled for kernel versions not matching the running kernel version.

 To ensure the recommended kernel is in use, the PocketCHIP device can be freshly flashed with the `stable-pocketchip-b126` image available [HERE](https://archive.org/details/C.h.i.p.FlashCollection).
 This is recommended by the author but is ultimately not required if the PocketCHIP is already running the required kernel version.

-The building instructions could be easily adapted to support other kernel versions, but this will be done at one's own risk.
-The author will consider adding support for other kernel versions if sufficient interest is expressed.
+The building instructions ([Cross-Compilation](building/cross-compiling) and [Native Build](building/native)) could be easily adapted to build the wireless driver for other kernel versions.
+However, this will be done at one's own risk.
+The author will consider adding support for other kernel versions if sufficient interest is expressed (please submit an [issue](https://github.com/Bort-Millipede/PocketCHIP_hcx/issues/new/choose) for this).

 ### Why is a USB adapter required?